TI-Toolkit/tokens-wiki/tokens/DelVar.md

 :DelVar ADelVar B
 ```

-Besides making chains of variables, the `DelVar` command also allows you to take the command from the next line and put it immediately after the `DelVar` command.
+Besides making chains of variables, the <tt>DelVar</tt> command also allows you to take the command from the next line and put it immediately after the <tt>DelVar</tt> command.

 ```ti-basic
 :DelVar A